 On two weeks’ notice, Richard led the critically-acclaimed European tour of Arleen Auger and The Classical Band, a New York-based early instrument orchestra.
 Richard conducted two performances of Gustav Mahler’s monumental Symphony No. 3 with the Orchestra Sinfonica della Fondazione “Tito Schipa” di Lecce in Italy, and was invited to return for additional concerts to lead the premiere of Nicola Scardicchio’s “Mosé” and music of Dave Brubeck.
 He has led residencies at Oberlin College, the University of Kansas at Lawrence and Louisiana State University at Baton Rouge.
-His recent engagements include concerts with the Prince George’s Philharmonic, Orquesta Sinfónica de Bahía Blanca, Orkestra Academic Başkent, Orquestra de Câmara de Cascais e Oeiras and the Orquestra de Camara Eleazar de Carvalho.
+His recent engagements include concerts with the Prince George’s Philharmonic, Orquesta Sinfónica de Bahía Blanca, Orkestra Academic Başkent, Orquestra de Câmara de Cascais e Oeiras, Orquestra Sinfonica de Porto Alegre, the OneWorld Festival and the Orquestra de Camara Eleazar de Carvalho.

 In 1988, he was awarded a Rackham Fellowship to work in Europe with Sir Roger Norrington and Nikolaus Harnoncourt.
 His training also includes studies at Yale University with Otto-Werner Muller, the Peabody Institute-Johns Hopkins University with Frederik Prausnitz, the Mozarteum in Salzburg with Herbert von Karajan, the Aspen Music Festival with Paul Vermel, at the City University of New York with Fritz Jahoda, Cincinnati College-Conservatory with Gerhard Samuel and the Accademia Musicale Chigiana in Siena with Franco Ferrara.

-He is an honorary Paul Harris Fellow of the Rotary International Foundation, an honorary National Arts Associate of Sigma Alpha Iota, a member of the National Advisory Board of the Henry Mancini Institute and a member of the Board of Directors of the Alice Rich Northrop Memorial Foundation.
+He is an honorary Paul Harris Fellow of the Rotary International Foundation, an honorary National Arts Associate of Sigma Alpha Iota and a member of the National Advisory Board of the Henry Mancini Institute.
 On a Yale AluminiVentures Grant, he traveled to Cuba in 2010 to research lost works of Louis Moreau Gottschalk, returning with over 1100 pages of music.
 Also in 2010, he rediscovered the lost opera by New Orleans composer Edmond Dédé, “Le Sultan d’Ispahan,” which was written in 1887 and never performed.
 Rosenberg conducted the world premiere of the overture in 2011 and is transcribing and editing the entire work for future performance.
 Several years ago he rediscovered Cole Porter’s last musical, “Aladdin,” which he premiered in 2006.

 In addition to his work as a conductor and teacher, Richard is also a recording producer, chansonnier, editor and arranger.
 He has given several performances of H. K. Gruber’s pandemonium, “Frankenstein!!” as both conductor and chanssonier to critical acclaim.

 Richard’s numerous orchestrations and his corrected editions of J.S.
-Bach’s “Saint Matthew Passion,” George Gershwin’s “A Rhapsody in Blue,” Arnold Schonberg’s “Verklarte Nacht” and the complete orchestral music of Gottschalk (which he has just prepared for publication) have received numerous performances.
+Bach’s “Saint Matthew Passion,” George Gershwin’s “A Rhapsody in Blue,” Arnold Schonberg’s “Verklarte Nacht” (recorded with NMF for the Naxos label) and the complete orchestral music of Gottschalk (which he has just prepared for publication) have received numerous performances.
 In addition to his work as a conductor, Richard has produced two compact discs of music with jazz legend Dave Brubeck, and two discs of Mozart piano concerti, all for the Naxos Records label.

 His students presently hold positions as assistant conductors to the New York Philharmonic, Boston Symphony, Cleveland Orchestra, Boston Philharmonic, Pittsburgh Symphony, Orchestra Radio France and Nashville Symphony, cover conductor to the Saint Louis Symphony and music director of the Arkansas Symphony.